On the Impact of Approximation Errors on Extreme Quantile Estimation with Applications to Functional Data Analysis: Introduction

 \section{Introduction}

-Heavy-tailed phenomena arise naturally in multiple different application areas such as in telecommunications, finance and insurance \cite{resnick2007}.
-In the present article, we analyse the effect of approximation errors in assessing the extreme behaviour of univariate functionals of random objects.
-That is, we estimate the extreme value index and extreme quantiles of the univariate functional based on approximated values.
+Heavy-tailed phenomena arise naturally in multiple different application areas such as in telecommunications, finance and insurance~\cite{resnick2007}.
+In the present article, we analyze the effect of approximation errors in assessing the extreme behavior of heavy-tailed random objects.
+In particular, we assess the impact of measurement errors on estimation of the extreme value index $\gamma$ based on the standard Hill estimator and on the estimation of extreme quantiles.
+For details on the Hill estimator and the corresponding quantile estimator, see~\cite{deHaan2007}.

+The developed framework is applied in the context of functional data analysis.
+Assessment of the effect caused by the approximation error has a prominent role in functional data analysis.
+This is due to the fact that one cannot fully record infinite dimensional observations, and hence true observations have to be approximated.
+In addition, often the observed discretizations are noisy as well, e.g., due to measurement errors.
+For a review of reconstructing observations in functional data analysis with interpolation and smoothing methods, see~\cite{ramsay2005}.

+The literature on the intersection of functional data analysis and extreme value theory is rather thin.
+In particular, in related work, we can only cite~\cite{kim2019}, which examines the consistency of the Hill estimator when computed on sample scores associated with functional principal component analysis and assumes heavy-tailed theoretical scores.

-As an example, we consider functionals given by the $p$-norm of a stochastic process $Y$, i.e. $X = \|Y\|_{p}$ for $1\leq p \leq \infty$.
-With $p=\infty$, this could for instance be used to measure worst losses of an insurance company over certain period of time, in which case extreme losses would mean that capital adequacy is compromised.
-In practice it might be that one does not observe the whole paths $Y_i(t),t\in[0,1]$ but instead we observe simple processes
+In our application, we consider the $L^p$-norms of functional observations $Y_i, i = 1, \ldots, n$.
+For instance, with $p = \infty$, this could be applied in measuring the worst losses of an insurance company over a certain period of time, in which case extreme losses would mean that capital adequacy is compromised.
+As our focus is on quantifying the effect of approximation error, we assume a priori that the distributions of $L^p$-norms $\|Y_i\|_p$ are heavy-tailed.
+We do not consider assessing the heavy-tailedness of the norms $\|Y\|_p$ -- or more generally some functional $h(Y)$ -- as this separate problem has been considered for example in~\cite{hult2005}.

-induced by the observed $n\times m$ discrete values $Y_i(t_j)$, where $0 = t_0 < t_1 < \cdots < t_{m-1} < t_{m} = T$.
-This leads to an approximation error when the norm $\|Y\|_p$ is evaluated by using values $\hat Y_i$.
-We quantify the connection between sample size $n$ and the number of discretisation points $m$, depending on the regularity of the sample paths $Y_i$.
-Roughly speaking, heavier tails or lower path regularity of $Y$ has to be compensated with larger $m$.
-We focus on the heavy tailed random objects, in which case it is natural to rely on the well-known Hill estimator, see \cite{deHaan2007,resnick2007} for a review.

-On a related literature on assessing extreme behaviour of stochastic processes, we mention \cite{hult2005,hult2006} concerning stochastic processes in a Skorokhod space and \cite{kim2019} in the context of functional principal component analysis (PCA).
-However, in those articles, the authors did not quantify the effect of approximation error which is our main focus here.

-The rest of the article is organized as follows.
-In Section \ref{sec:general} we give the notation and rate for the approximation error in order to have the standard asymptotic results for the Hill estimator and the extreme quantile estimator, when approximations of regularly varying random variables are used in the estimation.
-In Section \ref{sec:fda} we illustrate our results by considering the case where $Y_i$ are random elements of the space $L^p[0, 1]$, $p\in[1,\infty]$.